DeveloperZo/InfinityQube/TUTORIAL_IMPLEMENTATION_STATUS.md

 ### 🔄 In Progress

-1. **Second Sequence Not Triggering**
+1. ✅ **Second Sequence Not Triggering** - **RESOLVED**
-   - Issue: Second sequence (cube highlight) doesn't show when marker is placed at (2, 0)
+   - Status: All sequences working for all 3 waves
-   - Added debug logging to trace sequence checking
+   - All marker placement triggers working correctly
-   - Need to verify position matching and sequence execution
+   - Cube highlight sequences execute as expected

 ### ⚠️ Known Issues